zulip/zulip/templates/zerver/help/saml-authentication.md

     * Set `https://zulipchat.com` as the Audience.
     * Set `https://auth.zulipchat.com/complete/saml/` as the Recipient, ACS URL and ACS URL Validator.
+    * Leave the remaining fields as they are.

 1. Go to the "Parameters" section.
 Ignore the pre-configured parameters that are already there and add custom ones to match the following screenshot: